 To our eyes this really opens the door up to Breathtaking Look, who also ran in the Diamond Jubilee Stakes.
 She was never in contention that day but bounced back to form with a strong run in the Summer Fillies’ Stakes at York.
 She set the pace that day and was just collared late on by a horse running on the opposite side of the track.
 The return to 7f gives Breathtaking Look the chance to really utilise her stamina and the generally available odds of 6/1 looks too big to ignore.

 We have an odds-on favourite for the Bonhams Thoroughbred Stakes in the shape of Khaloosy for Roger Varian and Hamdan Al Maktoum.
 Like his main opponents for this 1m contest, Khaloosy is an inexperienced three-year-old but he has already shown enough in the early stages of his career to mark him out as a potential Group winner.
 Most specifically, his win off a mark of 94 on handicap debut at Royal Ascot was very impressive.

-Profitting from this race may be as easy as backing the favourite but there is a slight concern about the greenness that Khaloosy has shown and the firmer ground.
+There is a slight concern about the greenness that Khaloosy has shown and the firmer ground.
 Therefore, it may well be worth having a saver on Tilsit at odds of 9/2.